cosmos/sdk-tutorials/nameservice/tutorial/20-gomod-makefile.md

 > _*NOTE*_: If you are following along in your own repo you will need to change the module path to reflect that (`github.com/{ .Username }/{ .Project.Repo }`).

-- You will have to run go get ./... to get all the modules the application is using.
-This command will get the dependcy version stated in the go.mod file.
+- You will have to run `go get ./...` to get all the modules the application is using.
+This command will get the dependency version stated in the `go.mod` file.
 - If you would like to use a specific version of a dependency then you have to run `go get github.com/<github_org>/<repo_name>@<version>`

 <<<@/nameservice/go.mod